cataclysmbnteam/Cataclysm-BN/doc/src/content/docs/en/dev/guides/building/vs_cmake.md

 ### Visual Studio

 Visual Studio should have built the translations in the previous step.
-If it did not, refer to the terminal guide.
+If it did not, open Solution Explorer, switch it into CMake Targets mode (can be done with a right click), then right click on `translations_compile` target -> `Build translations_compile`.

 ## Install